kasulasaitejachary/Pizza_Sales_SQL_Project/README.md

 ## Conclusion

-This project covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+This project covering database setup, data cleaning, exploratory data analysis, business-driven SQL queries and creating excel dashboard.
 The findings from this project can help drive business decisions by understanding sales patterns, pizza trends, and sales performance.

 ## How to Use